idrinth-thalui/core/loading-screens/idrinthFollowerLoadingScreen7.md

-A renowned High Elf named "Idrinth Thalui" can help you learn at inhuman speed for a bit - but only one skill at a time can benefit.
+A renowned High Elf named "Idrinth Thalui" can help you learn at inhuman speed for a bit - but only some skills can benefit.